 TABLE ERROR!
-REFERENCE SOURC STANDAR OPEN SPACE Type of Development Open Space as Per Development A - Type of Development Small Project [2] Large Project [2] Residential Single-family or mobile home dwelling on a single lot where minimum lot size is 6,500 sq. ft.
+REFERENCE SOURCE NOT FOUND.: OPEN SPACE STANDARDS Type of Development Open Space as Percentage of Development Area [1] Type of Bevelopment Small Project [2] Large Project [2] Residential Single-family or mobile home dwelling on a single lot where minimum lot size is 6,500 sq. ft.
 None None Two-family dwelling on a single lot where minimum lot size is 7,500 sq. ft.
-None None Two-family attached each on an individual lot where minimum lot size is 3,750 sq. ft. per unit None None All other Residential, including ALF, independent living, continuing care, and multifamily 35 40 Lee County School District schools 20 20 Other: All other uses including, but not limited to commercial, industrial, places of worship, recreational vehicle parks, community facilities, other schools schools (excluding Lee County School District schools), etc. 30 40 Planned Developments 30 40 NOTES:[1] Multiple use sites with conventional zoning shapercentage in this table.[2]
-A Large project is ten acres or more in land are area.
+None None Two-family attached each on an individual lot where minimum lot size is 3,750 sq. ft. per unit None None All other Residential, including ALF, independent living, continuing care, and multifamily 35 40 Lee County School District schools 20 20 Other: All other uses including, but not limited to commercial, industrial, places of worship, recreational vehicle parks, community facilities, other schools schools (excluding Lee County School District schools), etc. 30 40 Planned Developments 30 40 NOTES:

+- [1] Multiple use sites with conventional zoning shall comply with each corresponding use percentage in this table. - [2] A Large project is ten acres or more in land area or two acres or more in impervious area.